piusranjan/MyRepo/README.md

 # MyRepo

-The Probblem can be tested with mvn clean install
+The  solution  can be tested with below command inside the directory airport-baggage

-Outpout:

-Output is is printed as a part of System .out.println
+mvn clean install

 Junit Test Case:
 Currently Junit test cases is covering